-- (1) At least two dry powder extinguishers having a total capacity of not less than 45kg; - (2) Carbon dioxide extinguishers of a total capacity of not less than 18kg or equivalent; - (3) Foam application systems complying with the following requirements: - (a) In the case of helidecks, such systems are to be capable of delivering foam to all parts of the helicopter deck in all weather conditions in which helicopters can operate and capable of delivering a discharge rate as required in Table PS6.3 for at least 5 minutes. - (b) In the case of winching areas, such systems are to be capable of delivering foam at a rate of not less than 120l/min for circular areas at least 5m in diameter for at least 5 minutes. - (4) At least two nozzles complying with the requirements given in 10.2.3, Part R and being sufficient to reach any part of the helicopter deck; - (5) In lieu of the above (3)(a) and (4), on units constructed on or after 1 January 2020, foam firefighting appliances complying with Chapter 37, Part R; - (6) In addition to those required by 10.10, Part R, two sets of fire-fighter's outfits; and - (7) At least the following equipment, stored in a manner that allows immediate use and provides protection from the elements: - (a) Adjustable wrench; - (b) Blanket (fire resistant); - (c) Bolt cutters of 60cm in length; - (d) Hooks, grabs or launch and recovery systems; - (e) Heavy duty hacksaw complete with 6 spare blades; - (f) Ladder; - (g) Lifeline of 5mm diameter $\times 15m$ in length; - (h) Side cutting pliers; - (i) Set of assorted screwdrivers; and - (j) Harness knife complete with sheath - 2 Drainage facilities of helidecks
+- (1) At least two dry powder extinguishers having a total capacity of not less than 45kg; - (2) Carbon dioxide extinguishers of a total capacity of not less than 18kg or equivalent; - (3) Foam application systems complying with the following requirements:

+- (a) In the case of helicopter landing decks, such systems are to be capable of delivering foam to all parts of the helicopter deck in all weather conditions in which helicopters can operate and capable of delivering a discharge rate as required in Table PS6.3 for at least 5 minutes. - (b) In the case of winching helicopter decks, such systems are to be capable of delivering foam at a rate of not less than 120 l/min for circular areas at least 5m in diameter for at least 5 minutes. - (4) At least two nozzles complying with the requirements given in 10.2.3, Part R and being sufficient to reach any part of the helicopter deck; - (5) In addition to those required by 10.10, Part R, two sets of fireman outfits; and - (6) At least the following equipment, stored in a manner that allows immediate use and provides protection from the elements: - (a) Adjustable wrench; - (b) Blanket (fire resistant); - (c) Bolt cutters of 60cm in length; - (d) Hooks, grabs or launch and recovery systems; - (e) Heavy duty hacksaw complete with 6 spare blades; - (f) Ladder;

+- (g) Lifeline of 5 mm diameter \times 15 m in length;

+- (h) Side cutting pliers;

+- (i) Set of assorted screwdrivers; and

+- (j) Harness knife complete with sheath

+- Drainage facilities of helicopter landing decks

-Drainage facilities in way of the helidecks are to be constructed of steel and lead directly overboard independent of any other system and designed so that drainage does not fall on to any part of the Floating Offshore Facility (excluding drain pipes that lead directly overboard from exposed decks).
+Drainage facilities in way of the helicopter landing decks are to be constructed of steel and lead directly overboard independent of any other system and designed so that drainage does not fall on to any part of the Floating Offshore Facility (excluding drain pipes that lead directly overboard from exposed decks).